liuhq/evarcher/README.md

 (handler?: Handler<E[K]>) => void
 ```

 Enable a handler in the event.
-Same as `unregister` that it must be passing the handler variable.
+Same as `unregister`, you must pass the handler variable.

 ```ts
 const handler = (p) => { ... }